scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

 Line Emission
 #############
 The most essential and actively developed portion of the ChiantiPy package is the :code:`ion` object which provides an interface to the data and associated calculations for each ion in the database.
-The :code:`ion` object is initialized with an ion name, a temperature range, and a density [1]_,
+The :code:`ion` object is initialized with an ion name, a temperature range, and a density [#]_,

 .. code-block:: python

    import ChiantiPy.core as ch
    import numpy as np
-   T = np.logspace(4,6,100)
+   temperature = np.logspace(4,6,100)
+   density = 1e9
-   fe_5 = ch.ion('fe_5',temperature=T,eDensity=1e9)
+   fe_5 = ch.ion('fe_5',temperature,density)

 In this example, we've initialized an :code:`ion` object for Fe V over a temperature range  of :math:`T=10^4-10^6` K at a constant electron density of :math:`n_e=10^9` :math:`\mathrm{cm}^{-3}`.
 All of the data discussed in the previous section are available as attributes of the :code:`ion` object (e.g. :code:`.Elvlc` and :code:`.Wgfa` are dictionaries holding the various fields available in the corresponding filetypes listed in Table :ref:`chiantipyapi`).
-In general, ChiantiPy objects follow the convention that methods are lowercase and return their value(s) to attributes with corresponding uppercase names [2]_.
+In general, ChiantiPy objects follow the convention that methods are lowercase and return their value(s) to attributes with corresponding uppercase names [#]_.
 For example, the abundance value of Fe is stored in :code:`fe_5.Abundance` and the ionization equilibrium is calculated using the method :code:`fe_5.ioneqOne()` with the value being returned to the attribute :code:`fe_5.IoneqOne`.

 One of the most often used calculations in CHIANTI and ChiantiPy is the energy level populations as a function of temperature.
 When calculating the energy level populations in a low density, high temperature optically-thin plasma,  collisional excitation and subsequent decay often occur much more quickly than ionization and recombination, allowing these two processes to be decoupled.
 Furthermore, it is assumed that all transitions occur between the excited state and the ground state.
 These two assumptions make up what is commonly known as the *coronal model approximation*.
 Thus, the level balance equation can be written as,